| For information on the book explaining PITS in more detail (Perpetration-Induced Traumatic Stress: The

 PTSD rate among American veterans of the war in Vietnam would be much higher than in previous wars.

-people have instead referred it as "Participation-Induced Traumatic Stress."
+instead referred it as "Participation-Induced Traumatic Stress."

 World literature shows evidence of the idea of PITS.
 This will be of interest to students of literature and to students of